American River North Fork Chamberlain Run

 Notes: © 1998, 2008 Bill Tuthill, CreeksYahoo.
 Photos © 2006 Martin Wong.

 In wintertime, just a little low-elevation rain brings up the flow.
-The Holbek/Stanley book says that 800 cfs is the minimum level for kayaks, but I know people who have run it as low as 300 cfs.
-At that level it's not very exciting, but it is fairly safe, because many entrapment points are then above the water level.
+The Holbek/Stanley book says that 800 cfs is the minimum level for kayaks, but I know people who have run it lower than 300 cfs.
+At that level it's not ultra exciting, but it is still fun, and only a few rapids require boat dragging.
 The Cassady/Calhoun book says that small rafts can negotiate as little as 500 cfs.
 With abbreviated days in mid winter, the short river distance works in your favor.

 In springtime, first low-elevation snowmelt, then medium-elevation snowmelt, bring up this run to exciting levels.
 Commercial rafters prefer flows between 1000 and 3000 cfs.
 Unfortunately this river gets very little high-elevation snowmelt, so flows do not last all summer.
 Carpe aquem (grab the flow) as they used to say in Latin.
 If warm rain falls on heavy snowpack, this river can become too high to run.
 The canyon is narrow, especially near Chamberlain Falls, so highwater conditions are difficult, requiring great skill.